Faultlines in 20th century art

 Cult of beauty vs the cult of ugliness (or sexuality vs asexuality)

-- Beauty: Art Nouveau, Symbolism
+- Beauty: Art Nouveau, Symbolism, Art Deco

 - Ugliness: High Modernism, Pablo Picasso, Samuel Beckett, Expressionism, Abstract Expressionism

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Faultlines in 20th century art" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Faultlines in 20th century art" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.